Parametric instability induced scalar gravitational waves from a model pulsating neutron star

-\textit{Parametric excitation of the normal modes}---We now estimate the parametric excitation of the normal modes of the scalar field in the presence of the density oscillation described by \eqref{rho} with $\epsilon\neq0$.
+We now estimate the parametric excitation of the normal modes of the scalar field in the presence of the density oscillation described by \eqref{rho} with $\epsilon\neq0$.
 We shall first neglect the effect of damping as just discussed and then take this effect into account later on.
-In order to gain a simple rough estimate of the excitation effect we shall further neglect mode coupling through parametric expiation in the analytic analysis, and explore the effect of mode coupling through numerical simulation.
+In order to gain a simple rough estimate of the excitation effect we shall further neglect mode coupling through parametric expiation.

 We therefore proceed by applying \eqref{anz} with a single mode for some $n$ into \eqref{vweq} and then use $\chi_n$ as a test function to extract the equation for $\varphi_n$, i.e.:

 Using \eqref{on} this yields